Regulations Respecting Food and Drugs

 - acceptable method

-acceptable method means a method of analysis or examination designated by the Director as acceptable for use in the administration of the Act and these Regulations; (méthode acceptable)
+acceptable method means a method of analysis or examination designated by the Minister as acceptable for use in the administration of the Act and these Regulations; (méthode acceptable)

 Act means the Food and Drugs Act, except in Parts G and J; (Loi)